 It might seem super luxe to use creams flecked with gold, but you're better off keeping your money in your pocket.
 "They can cause contact dermatitis and there's no evidence that they do anything except drain your wallet."

-: Invest your money in gold you can wear around your neck.
+The Fix: Invest your money in gold you can wear around your neck.
 And when you feel like splurging on a rich potion, pick something that smells divine or has a luxurious texture––but is free from any precious metals.

 Mistake: You go to sleep with your makeup on.